Alpery52/Tetris_java/README.md

 This project uses standard Java libraries and does not require any external dependencies.

-## Author

-Alper Yarenbasi

-## Acknowledgements

-This project was created as part of the INF101 course at the University of Bergen.
-Special thanks to the course instructors and fellow students for their support and feedback throughout the development process.

 ## Future Enhancements

 Potential areas for future improvement include:
 - Implementing difficulty levels
-- Adding a high score system
 - Creating additional visual themes
 - Introducing multiplayer functionality

-Contributions and suggestions for improvements are welcome!